 Tell your doctor if you will be breast-feeding while taking Clindamycin, as clindamycin may be passed into breast milk.
 Your doctor will decide if Clindamycin is appropriate for you.
-If you continue to take Clindamycin, you should stop breast-feeding.
+Although it is not likely that a nursing infant will take in very much of the active substance from the milk it drinks, if your baby gets bloodstained diarrhoea or shows any signs of illness, tell your doctor at once.
+You should stop breast-feeding if this happens.